lkellermann/spark-lab/README.md

 # Spark Lab

+**The provided Docker Images are now being maintained in a different [repository](https://github.com/leandroasaservice/spark-compose).
+Refer to it for new updates**

 This repository provides a small environment for `Spark 3.5.7` experiments with `Delta Lake 3.3.2` support.

 ## Objectives